iSOLveIT/mkdocs-pdf-generate/docs/docs/options.md

     Filename precedence:

     1. [filename](#filename) (local pdf metadata) - formatted such that all are valid characters
     2. [title](#title) (local pdf metadata) - formatted such that all are valid characters
+    3. title (local metadata) - formatted such that all are valid characters
-    3. H1 - formatted such that all are valid characters
+    4. H1 - formatted such that all are valid characters

 ### `revision`